theonewithoutaname/shellshocklive-aimbot/README.md

 How to use:
 1. Run `pip install -r dependencies.txt` in cmd
-2. Open aimbot.py and change wt, ht to your screen resolution
+2. Open aimbot.py and change wt, ht to your screen resolution ⚠️ Or it wont work properly
 3. Run aimbot.py and select your game resolution
 4. Install AutoHotKey v1 and run always_ontop.ahk (couldnt figure out how to keep the window on top in the script so this tool will be necessary for now)